 Scott is a not-quite-successful artist spending the summer on Martha’s Vineyard when he is offered a lift back to New York on the private plane of an acquaintance.
 She is married to the plane’s owner, who runs a right-wing cable network.
 Also travelling are their two children, their friend, a hedge fund billionaire and his wife, and the crew and security staff.

 The plane crashes over the water, and only Scott and four-year-old JJ survive.
-The rest of the book follows the story of Scott after the crash interspersed with flashbacks to the stories of the other characters immediately before the flight.
+The rest of Before the Fall follows the story of Scott after the crash interspersed with flashbacks to the stories of the other characters immediately before the flight.
 Scott has to come to terms with his own experience, his new found celebrity, and the ongoing investigation.
 Meanwhile we try and get a sense of what might have happened in the past to lead to this horrific event.

 The endings to the two stories are also intercut: the revelation about the last moments of the plane and a denouement in the present for Scott.
 The problem for me is that it becomes clear what has happened to the plane some time earlier, both because of the way the story is structured and through some over-zealous seeding.
 I kept hoping it was ingenious misdirection and there would be some other, more brilliant revelation that I hadn’t even thought of, but there wasn’t.
 Or that perhaps the ‘who’ was obvious, but the ‘why’ surprisingly complex, but that wasn’t it either.